 Cuphead was once a Microsoft exclusive but now it’s on the Switch and it’s the perfect console to play this platformer on.
 Inspired by wacky cartoons from the 1930s, Cuphead is a brutally challenging 2D title that has you beating bosses to pay a debt to the Devil.

-Pokemon Let’s Go is an HD reimagining of the classic Pokemon Yellow and brings in a ton of quality of life changes that make the Kanto region even more fun to explore.
+Pokemon Let’s Go is an HD reimagining of the classic Pokemon Yellow.
+It brings in a ton of quality-of-life changes that make the Kanto region even more fun to explore.
 Pokemon can follow you, you can ride on a Snorlax, and wild Pokemon can be seen all about the region for the first time.
 A second player can join in on the fun to help catch Pokemon and participate in double battles.

-This remaster of the beloved PlayStation classic is a love letter to the fans of the old kart racer.
+Crash Team Racing: Nitro-Fueled is a remaster of the beloved PlayStation classic and a love letter to the fans of the old kart racer.
 Ever since Crash Bandicoot came back to form with the other remasters, there was no doubt that Crash Team Racing would be brought to modern consoles as well.
 All of the same tracks, karts, and characters are back and everything looks just a little bit cleaner.

 If you feel exhausted with Mario Kart, Team Sonic Racing is an awesome alternative for fans of the furry characters and fast-paced action.
 With several characters to choose from, tons of tracks inspired by other Sonic games, and power-ups to take out the competition, this is a great pick if you want to race with some buddies.